personaelabs/old-website/content/posts/spartan-ecdsa.md

 [^2]: It is important to note that unlike the [Pasta curves used in Halo2](https://electriccoin.co/blog/the-pasta-curves-for-halo-2-and-beyond/),the secp/secq curve cycle is not FFT friendly.
 Therefore it is not compatible per se with most of the FFT-based recursive systems unless ECFFTs can be used.
 ---

-# Appendix: Under the hood
+# Appendix 1: Under the hood
 _The following is an incomplete list of the components which comprise Spartan-ecdsa_.
 ## Upstream dependencies